 Sponsor: University of Oxford

 This is an unblinded, open labelled stratified randomised Phase II multicentre clinical trial (CTIMP).
-Patients with newly diagnosed de-novo glioblastoma following surgery or biopsy and radical radiotherapy with concomitant temozolomide will be recruited from 5-7 sites in the UK.
+Patients with newly diagnosed de-novo glioblastoma following surgery or biopsy and radical radiotherapy with concomitant temozolomide will be recruited from 7 sites in the UK.
+Patients who meet the eligibility criteria will be randomly allocated to receive either ipilimumab and temozolomide or temozolomide alone.

 - To evaluate whether the addition of ipilimumab to the current standard of care following surgery and chemoradiotherapy will improve survival in patients with newly diagnosed glioblastoma